8bitkick/BBCMicroBot/docs/user guide.md

 ## Reducing code size

 One of the fun and challenging aspects of the bot is you need to squeeze your code into a tweet - code golf!
-Techniques to do this have evolved over time many pioneered by [Rheolism](https://www.twitter.com/rheolism).
+Techniques to do this have evolved over time, many pioneered by [Rheolism](https://www.twitter.com/rheolism).
 Here we outline some fundamental approaches, this is by no means comprehensive.

 One tip for starters - `@bbcmicrobot` is a long name.
-If you reply to a tweet from @bbcmicrobot you don't need to explicity include the `@bbcmicrobot` mention in the code for the bot to see and run your tweet.
+If you reply to a tweet from @bbcmicrobot you don't need to explicitly include the `@bbcmicrobot` mention in the code for the bot to see and run your tweet.
 This will save you 13 characters.

 ```
 10 PRINT "HELLO WORLD"